waron97/mse_final_project/src/readme.md

 After ensuring that Docker is installed and active on the host machine, the first step should be to launch the data collection routine.
 In practice, this means starting the `db`, `crawler` and `frontier-acceptor` services.

+Before starting, please create a `.env` file in the `src` directory with the contents of the `.env.example` file, also found in the same folder.
+For local execution, the default values should be sufficient.
+Without this step, many containers will fail to start.

 For Linux and MacOS users, this can be achieved with the provided bash script:

 ```bash